A component that manages caching logic and acts as a mediator between a report and a Document Viewer.

 using DevExpress.XtraPrinting.Caching; //... var storage = new MemoryDocumentStorage(); var report = new MyReport(); var cachedReportSource = new CachedReportSource(report, storage);

-When disposing of the CachedReportSource component, the storage it uses is disposed of as well.
-The storage's content is cleared if DocumentStorage.ClearOnDispose is enabled.
+When you dispose of the CachedReportSource component, the storage it uses is disposed of as well.
+The storage content is cleared if DocumentStorage.ClearOnDispose is enabled.

-The disposing operation can take some time if it is invoked during document generation, because the CachedReportSourceBase.StopPageBuilding method waits until the currently generated page is ready.
+The disposal can take some time if it is invoked while the document is generated, because the CachedReportSourceBase.StopPageBuilding method waits until the currently generated page is ready.

 Display Large Reports

-To use the CachedReportSource component for displaying a report in a Document Viewer, assign it to the DocumentViewer.DocumentSource (WinForms) / DocumentViewerControl.DocumentSource (WFP) property.
-For details, refer to the Quick Start (WinForms) / Quick Start (WPF) section.
+To display a report in a Document Viewer, assign the CachedReportSource component to the DocumentViewer.DocumentSource (WinForms) / DocumentViewerControl.DocumentSource (WFP) property.
+Refer to the Quick Start (WinForms) / Quick Start (WPF) section for details.

-The document created by a CachedReportSource component is regenerated each time an end user edits it in a Document Viewer (when changing margins, a paper format or watermark).
+The document created by the CachedReportSource component is regenerated each time users edit it in the Document Viewer (when they change margins, paper format, or watermark).

 Merge Large Reports

-When merging a large document with another document, use the CachedReportSource component's CachedReportSourceBase.CreateDocument method to generate the document and the CachedReportSourceBase.ModifyDocument method to manipulate with the page set of the generated document.
+When you merge a large document with another document, use the CachedReportSource component’s CachedReportSourceBase.CreateDocument method beforehand to generate the document.
+Then, use the XtraReport.ModifyDocument or CachedReportSourceBase.ModifyDocument method to manipulate the generated document’s page set.